SeamlessM4T: Massively Multilingual & Multimodal Machine Translation: Responsible AI

 \subsubsection{Bias evaluation results}

 This section focuses on analyzing gendered translations when using neutral inputs (\engx) and the gap in translation performance between inputs that only differ in gender (\xeng).

-\paragraph{\engx.} In our analysis, we utilize the masculine or the feminine human translations of the non-English languageas references.
+\paragraph{\engx.} In our analysis, we utilize the masculine or the feminine human translations of the non-English language as references.
 The source for this analysis is the English (eng) \multilingualholisticbias dataset, comprising a collection of unique sentences with ambiguous gender.
 Figure \ref{fig:mhb_en-xx_s2t_s2s} shows the results per target language, evincing the following patterns:

 \begin{itemize} \item In \mfourtlg \st, the translation quality deteriorates for all the languages except Thai when using the feminine reference, and is especially noticeable in languages like Catalan (with a significant 10.3 chrF points difference), Slovak (10.1), and Spanish (10.0).
 For the \whisperlarge + \nllbmedium combination, a decline in translation quality is observed across all languages.
 The highest differences are found in Catalan (10.7), Spanish (10.3), and Arabic (10.2).
 It's worth mentioning that the biases' distribution over languages is similar between \mfourtlg and the \whisperlarge + \nllbmedium combination, with Thai being the only exception. \item In \sst, we noticed similar trends in relation to \st, where translation quality is lowered in all languages (except Thai) when assessing with the feminine reference.
 The highest differences are with Catalan (10.7 \asrchrf points difference), Spanish (10.0), and Slovak (9.3).